-SAN FRANCISCO - The use of a hemoglobin A{1c} level of 6.5% or higher to diagnose type 2 diabetes is now mainstream, with formal endorsements from three major U.S. medical associations in 2010 supporting an International Expert Committee's 2009 consensus recommendations
+SAN FRANCISCO - The use of a hemoglobin A{1c} level of 6.5% or higher to diagnose type 2 diabetes should now be mainstream, given formal endorsements from three major U.S. medical associations in 2010 supporting an International Expert Committee's 2009 consensus recommendations.